 Students prepare for entry to a graduate program in physical therapy by obtaining a baccalaureate degree, completing the prerequisite course work for entry into specific programs, and by obtaining a broad variety of volunteer clinical experience under the direction of a physical therapist (200-500 hours).
 Students may complete undergraduate degrees in any area.
 Most physical therapy programs are three-year programs offered at the doctoral level, and require submission of scores for the Graduate Record Exam (GRE – general test only).

-Specific information on each physical therapy program can be obtained from the PT Education link on the American Physical Therapy Association home page at www.apta.org.
+Specific information on each physical therapy program can be obtained from the Prospective Students link on the American Physical Therapy Association home page at www.aota.org.
 Program prerequisites, statistics, and curriculums are presented by geographic location.
 Students are encouraged to review prerequisite courses early in their academic planning and to develop a plan of study within the first quarter of entry to Western.

 Pre-Physical Therapy is not a major at WWU.
 PT schools do not require a specific major.
 A student can do any major at Western, and do the course pre-requisites for specific PT schools to be qualified to apply.
-Examples of Western majors that cover some or all of the prerequisites include: Biology-Anthropology, Community Health and Kinesiology /Pre-Physical Therapy.
+Examples of Western majors that cover some or all of the prerequisites include: Biology-Anthropology, Community Health and Kinesiology.

 - Meet with a Pre-Physical Therapy advisor to complete a plan of study.

 - MATH 114, 115 (Math 114 or Math 115 fulfills QSR GUR requirement)